Sample Complexity Analysis of Multi-Target Detection via Markovian and Hard-Core Multi-Reference Alignment

 \subsection{Sample complexity for the MTD model}

 In this work, we establish a formal connection between the MTD model and the classical i.i.d.\ MRA problem.
 In the one-dimensional setting, the MTD model is cast as a Markovian variant of MRA, while in two dimensions, it is cast as a hard-core interaction model.
 We show that the MSE in the Markovian or hard-core setting can be upper bounded by that of the corresponding i.i.d.\ MRA model.
 The resulting i.i.d.\ MRA model falls within the standard MRA paradigm, where the sample complexity is known to depend on the minimal moment that uniquely determines the orbit of the underlying signal.
 While this minimal moment has been explicitly characterized for several standard MRA models, determining it for the i.i.d.\ model induced by our Markovian construction remains an open problem.
-A resolution of this question would enable a sharper and fully explicit upper bound on the sample complexity of the MTD model.
+In Section~\ref{sec:empirical_simulation}, however, we address this question empirically and provide evidence that moments up to order three suffice for recovery in the induced i.i.d.\ MRA model, resulting a sample complexity of $M = \omega (\sigma^6)$.
+A rigorous characterization of the moment cut-off for this induced model remains an interesting direction for future work, and would lead to a sharper and fully explicit sample-complexity bound for the MTD model.